johnsonandjohnson/Bodiless-JS/packages/bodiless-i18n/doc/README.md

 The current supported method is simple rule that for each page with the associated language, add the corresponding pages in the secondary path with the language prefix and same path. i.e. add English page '/privacy' and Spanish page '/es/privacy'.
-Your own mechanism can be implemented to associate pages together such as href language attribute.
+So in this method, just add pages for secondary language prefix and same path.
+Your own mechanism can be implemented to associate pages together, such as href language attribute.

 ### 6. Implement Language Selector